oxc-project/acorn-test262/test-typescript/tests/cases/conformance/salsa/classCanExtendConstructorFunction.ts.md

                                 "start": 933,
                                 "end": 972,
                                 "raw": "\"please do not use XML.
 It was a joke.\"", "value": "please do not use XML.
-It was a joke."
+It was a joke.", "regex": null,
+                                "bigint": null
                               }
                             ],
                             "callee": {